nystudio107/craft-scripts/README.md

 ### pull_assets.sh

-The `pull_assets.sh` script pulls down an arbitrary number of asset directories from a remote server, since we keep client-uploadable assets out of the git repo
+The `pull_assets.sh` script pulls down an arbitrary number of asset directories from a remote server, since we keep client-uploadable assets out of the git repo.
+The directories it will pull down are specified in `LOCAL_ASSETS_DIRS`

+It will also pull down the Craft `userphotos` and `rebrand` directories from `craft/storage` by default.
+The directories it will pull down are specified in `LOCAL_CRAFT_FILE_DIRS`

 See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.